City College of New York: Early 20th century

 In its heyday of the 1930s through the 1950s, CCNY became known for its political radicalism.
-It was said that the old CCNY cafeteria in the basement of Shepard Hall, particularly in alcove 1, was the only place in the world where a fair debate between Trotskyists and Stalinists could take place.
+It was said that the old CCNY cafeteria in the basement of Shepard Hall, particularly in alcove 1 in Shepherd Hall, was the only place in the world where a fair debate between Trotskyists and Stalinists could take place.
 Being part of a political debate that began in the morning in alcove 1, Irving Howe reported that after some time had passed he would leave his place among the arguing students in order to attend class.
 When he returned to the cafeteria late in the day, he would find that the same debate had continued but with an entirely different cast of students.
-Alumni who were at City College in the mid-20th century said that City College in those days made the famous radicalism at the University of California at Berkeley in the 1960s look like a school of conformity.

 The municipality of New York was considerably more conformist than CCNY students and faculty.
 The Philosophy Department, at the end of the 1939/40 academic year, invited the British mathematician and philosopher Bertrand Russell to become a professor at CCNY.
 Members of the Roman Catholic Church protested Russell's appointment.
-A woman named Jean Kay filed suit against the state Board of Higher Education to block Russell's appointment on the grounds that his views on marriage and sex would adversely affect her daughter's virtue, although her daughter was not a CCNY student.
-Russell wrote "a typical American witch-hunt was instituted against me."
-Kay won the suit, but the Board declined to appeal after considering the political pressure exerted.
-Also see The Bertrand Russell Case.
+A woman named Jean Kay filed suit against the state Board of Higher Education to block Russell's appointment, on the grounds that his views on marriage and sex would adversely affect her daughter's virtue, although her daughter was not a CCNY student.
+Russell wrote, "a typical American witch-hunt was instituted against me."
+Kay won the suit, but the board declined to appeal after considering the political pressure exerted.

 Russell took revenge in the preface of the first edition of his book An Inquiry into Meaning and Truth, which was published by the Unwin Brothers in the United Kingdom (the preface was not included in the U.S. editions).
 In a long précis that detailed Russell's accomplishments including medals awarded by Columbia University and the Royal Society and faculty appointments at Oxford, Cambridge, UCLA, Harvard, the Sorbonne, Peking (the name used in that era), the LSE, Chicago, and so forth, Russell added, "Judicially pronounced unworthy to be Professor of Philosophy at the College of the City of New York."